More than just numbers: Getting into forensic accounting

 - Describe their findings in a report

 “No two days are alike,” said Hoy.
 When solving the puzzle, “numbers are not [always] black and white.
-A case can last months or years [because] you work on a case from start to finish, looking at new data and changing your analysis.”
+A case can last months or years depending on the complexity of the scheme.
+New information can necessitate conducting additional analyses.”

 How to become a forensic accountant